mvolkmann/blog/src/smalltalk/30-development-environment.md

 1. Back in the Inspect window, click in the bottom pane.
 1. Enter `color := Color red` and "Do it".
-1. Note that the value displayed in the top right pane updates, but the fill color of the morph does not update.
+1. Note that the value displayed in the top right pane updates, but the fill color of the `Morph` does not update.
 1. Enter `self color: Color red` and "Do it".
-   This time the value displayed in the top right pane updates AND the fill color of the morph updates.
+   This time the value displayed in the top right pane updates AND the fill color of the `Morph` updates.
-   The reason is that the `color:` method in the `BoxedMorph` class sends the `#redrawNeeded` message to `self` which triggers the morph to redraw itself with the updated color.
+   The reason is that the `color:` method in the `BoxedMorph` class sends the `#redrawNeeded` message to `self` which triggers the `Morph` to redraw itself with the updated color.

 ## Explore Windows